fortify/gha-setup-scancentral-client/README.md

 ## Usage

-The following example GitHub workflow illustrates how to invoke ScanCentral Client from within a GitHub
+The following example illustrates how to invoke ScanCentral Client from within a GitHub workflow:
-workflow:

 ```yaml
 name: Fortify ScanCentral SAST                          # Name of this workflow